 6. Hike the Makapu’u Lighthouse Trail

 If you’ve read any of my other free things to do in Hawaii posts, you’ll know that I love hiking.
-You do have to pay to park to enter some hiking trails, but fortunately not at the Makapu’u Lighthouse Trail.
+You do have to pay to park to enter some hiking trails, but fortunately, not at the Makapu’u Lighthouse Trail.
 The path is completely paved, making it ideal for most ages and ability levels.

 7. Check out sea turtles at Laniakea Beach

-Also known as “turtle beach,” Laniakea Beach is one of the best places to see sea turtles on Oahu.
+Also known as “turtle beach,” Laniakea Beach is one of the best places to see green sea turtles on Oahu.
 You’ll find the beach on the North Shore between Haleiwa and Waimea Bay off of Highway 83.
-Please remember that the law protects sea turtles, and you should never try to touch or approach them.
-You are in their home, so make sure to show them respect.

 8. Go snorkeling